Clasificación: Alkylating Agent

 Your doctor or nurse can recommend medication and other strategies to relieve pain.

-This drug can cause or worsen pre-existing heart problems including congestive heart failure, restrictive cardiomyopathy and decreased heart function.
+- Heart Problems: This medication can cause or worsen pre-existing heart problems including congestive heart failure, restrictive cardiomyopathy and decreased heart function.
 Your provider will order a test to check your heart function before starting this medication.
 Notify your healthcare provider if you have sudden weight gain or swelling in the ankles or legs.
 If you develop chest pain, shortness of breath, palpitations, lower extremity swelling or fatigue, notify your provider or call 911.

 Exposure of an unborn child to this medication could cause birth defects, so you should not become pregnant or father a child while on this medication.
 Effective birth control is necessary during treatment and for at least 2 months after treatment for women, and for at least 5 months after treatment for men.
 Even if your menstrual cycle stops or you believe you are not producing sperm, you could still be fertile and conceive.
 You should consult with your healthcare team before breastfeeding while receiving this medication.